-The food bowl will only be used for pellets, which is a primary recommended food for chinchillas.
+Hey, they need to eat, right?
+The food bowl will only be used for pellets, which is one of the main recommended food sources for chinchillas.

-That wraps up what I would consider the “essentials” or must-haves when it comes to setting up a chinchilla cage.
+That wraps up what I would consider the essentials when it comes to setting up a chinchilla cage.

 However, learning how to set up a chinchilla cage in the best fashion possible also requires you to add some fun, personality, and taste to the cage.

-Outside of these, you can put your own taste and twist on the chinchilla cage and add whichever accessories you prefer assuming that they are safe.
+Outside of these, you can put your own twist on the chinchilla cage and add whichever accessories you prefer, assuming that they are safe.

 This may not fall directly into setting up a chinchilla cage, but I believe it is still important to mention.

-Hopefully, after reading this brief post about how to set up a chinchilla cage, you realize that it is not overly difficult to set up the cage and add the necessary and desired items.
+Hopefully, after reading this brief post about how to set up a chinchilla cage, you realize that it is not overly difficult to set one up and add the necessary (and desired) items.

-With some planning, a few purchases following my recommendations laid out here today, you will have your chinchilla’s cage set up and in great working order in no time.
+With some planning and a few purchases following my recommendations, you will have your chinchilla’s cage set up and in great working order in no time.

 Chili and I wish you the best of luck setting up your new chinchilla cage and the best of luck with your new chinchilla and the journey you have ahead of you.

-Do you have any other recommendations you can provide to the readers about how to set up a chinchilla cage in the best fashion?
+Do you have any other recommendations about how to set up a chinchilla cage in the best fashion?